Have you ever voluntarily left a job?

 So - how do you encourage your members to talk to you?
-You talk to them first!
+Talk to them first!

 If time is an issue, you can also use technology to assist with communication.

-Alternatively, you can open up communication by sending out an experience surveys.
-Alternatively, you can take the more casual route and catch members at the coffee machine and have a chat.
+Alternatively, you can open up communication by sending out experience surveys.
+Otherwise, you can take the more casual route and catch members at the coffee machine and have a chat.

 Customers always appreciate feeling heard.

 The bottom line: a business that keeps turnover low safeguards against people leaving over a “customer service incident,” for example, by prioritizing regular feedback and communication with clients.